oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 Once my email address is verified, the Okta CLI displays a unique link to set my password.

 > **NOTE:** The order-of-operations here is not important.
-You can set your password before you choose a sample or afterwards.
+You can set your password before you choose a sample or afterward.
 But, you should set your password in a timely fashion as that unique URL expires after 24 hours.

 Next, I see a list of available samples.
 As of this writing, there are four samples, but we are expanding that list.
 And, the Okta CLI automatically makes any new samples available in the list.
 You can register as many samples as you like with your Okta Org.

 I chose option 3: `ASP.NET Core MVC + Okta`.